Bamboo toilet roll - which is best?

 Looking at the above table, Cheeky Panda is by far the most expensive brand, with GreenCane coming in at the cheapest.

 All brands use sea freighting to ship their products, and Cheeky Panda and Bumboo both offset their emissions in some way.
-Who Gives a Crap doesn't offset their emissions, but they do donate half of their profits to a chosen environmental charity.
+Bamboo Bobbi has a tree planting scheme for purchases, and Who Gives a Crap donate half of their profits to a chosen environmental charity.
 GreenCane doesn't do either, so it doesn't fare as well as the others environmentally.

 However, Who Gives a Crap is the only brand that still uses plastic in their packaging.
 So, not great in terms of the environment.
 In addition, they individually wrap each roll in paper (along with Bumboo), so potentially using quite excessive packaging.
 But both Bumboo and Who Gives a Crap use packaging that is compostable, which could make up for the fact they individually wrap their rolls.

-Overall, Bumboo seems to be the best option of the above when taking into account price and environmental factors - it's the second cheapest, attempts to offset its carbon emissions, and its packaging is all recyclable and compostable and plastic free.
+Overall, Bamboo Bobbi seems to be the best option of the above when taking into account price and environmental factors:

 What do you think of bamboo toilet roll?
 Do you use it?
 Let us know in the comments below!Back to blog